Laurel's Tomato Growing Tips &

 Be sure it is a good quality potting soil formulated for tomatoes.
 Don't buy cheap stuff for your garden.
 It will turn out expensive when your crop is poor.

 While you're at the nursery, buy yourself a good quality Moisture Meter, about $15.00-$20.00.
 Or order one from us.
 It come in our Plant Nutrition Kits or can be ordered individually.
 It is an essential tool.
-We have them available for $16.95.
-(The $6.00 moisture meters are worth $2.00.)
+We have them available for $18.95.
+(A $6.00 moisture meter is worth $2.00.)

 You'll need a tomato cage for each pot.
 (Only one tomato plant per pot.)